 New to the Flow Cytometry Technology?

 - All sorters: Analyze and sort cells or particles based on fluorescent antibodies/dyes/proteins.
-You will be able to select cells that can be utilized for downstream experiments (cell culture, sequencing, etc.).
+You will be able to select and isolate cells that can be utilized for downstream experiments (cell culture, sequencing, etc.).
 A data file will also be generated.